OneOffTech/geoserver-client-php/docs/usage.md

 ### Uploading geographic files

-Uploading a file to a geoserver instance is done via the `upload` method.
+Uploading a file to a GeoServer instance is done via the `upload` method.

 The client recognizes the format and create a correct store type, e.g. shapefiles lead to a datastore creation.
 To do so the file path must be wrapped in a `GeoFile` object.

-> See [Supported files](#supported-file-formats) for knowing what the library can handle
+> See [Supported files](./supported-files.md) for knowing what the library can handle

 ```php
 use OneOffTech\GeoServer\GeoFile;